[?] Subscribe To

 About Concrete

-Your concrete work will be done in several pours in building your home.
+Your concrete work will be done in several pours in building your home plan.

-Typically, the footings & foundation of your house will be done by one contractor in two pours.
+Typically, the footings & foundation of your house plan will be done by one contractor in two pours.
 The first pour is the footings.
+The above picture shows the footings forms for a basement and garage which is on the main level.

 To locate concrete subs, you can look in the yellow pages under Concrete Construction, or Concrete Contractors, or you might google for the same with a comma, and then your area and state.